stiles/la-geography/README.md

 ## Purpose

-Provides clean, versioned, well-documented boundary layers for LA city & County with:
+Provides clean, versioned, well-documented boundary layers for LA city & county with:
 - **Official sources** from open data portals maintained by LA city and LA County
 - **Standardized outputs** in WGS84 (EPSG:4326)
 - **Area calculations** using California Albers (EPSG:3310) for accuracy